 Why would I use a culture (spawn) syringe instead of a spore syringe?

 Culture syringes are used by more advanced cultivators and mushroom growers.
 They are a more reliable starting point in growing mushrooms as the mycelium is already established within the syringe and will therefore colonize faster than just spores on their own.
 Culture syringes are also more often single-strain, meaning that the entirety of the spawn within the syringe is from the same strain of mushroom.
 Spore syringes, on the other hand, often consist of a combination of spores from different strains resulting in undo competition, lower quality yields, and general inconsistency regarding what you actually purchased.
 This dilemma recalls our earlier discussion regarding spores vs spawn, with spawn being the cloned tissue from a known mushroom and spores being a genetic dice roll of uncertainty.
+If you have a spore syringe but would rather work with culture, you can use our Liquid Culture Kit to turn your spore syringe into liquid culture.
+You can also use the Liquid Culture Kit to expand a liquid culture syringe into much more liquid culture.

 Whether purchasing a spore or culture syringe, it is a good idea to confirm it was prepared from a single, isolated strain.
 This knowledge will absolutely save you a headache down the road.